99x/quarkus-api-quickstarter/README.md

 cd src/main/docker/
 docker-compose up
 ```
-This will start keycloak in port 8080 and psql in port 5433
+This will start keycloak in port 8080 and postgresql in port 5433

 ## Running the application in dev mode